Choosing A Puppy From The Litter

 Just look at these gorgeous golden Cocker Spaniel puppies!

-You might wonder how could you possibly choose only one?
+Seriously, they're so cute!
+How could you possibly choose only one?

-However, before we go any further, please let me advise you against choosing two puppies.
+But, before we go any further, please let me advise you against choosing two puppies.

-You may think that two puppies mean twice the love and twice the fun, but unfortunately, it doesn't always turn out like that.
+You may think two puppies mean twice the love and twice the fun, but unfortunately, it doesn't always turn out like that.

 It's just not worth the extra work (and stress!) unless you're a saint and have plenty of time on your hands.
 Trust me on this one!